cse-sim/cse/doc/src/docs/input-data/top-members.md

 Type: int

 Controls verbosity of screen remarks.
-Most possible remarks are generated during autosizing of CNE models.
-Little or no effect in CSE models.
+Most possible remarks are generated during autosizing of AIRHANDLER/TERMINAL-modeled zones; little or no effect on RSYS-modeled zones.
 TODO: document options

 {{
   member_table({